-As a William Kent Society member, each level of giving makes a real and remarkable difference in the future of our parklands and the communities that care for them.
+As a Kent Society member, each level of giving makes a real and remarkable difference in the future of our parklands and the communities that care for them.

 Here are examples of what your gifts are achieving in the Golden Gate National Parks: